 Within every training course, every event, every workshop – there is always one audience member who presents a verbal challenge to the speaker.

 Sometimes it is a comment designed to provoke gasps and grab attention from the audience.
-Other times, it is specific and challenging question creating an uncomfortable and negative classroom environment.
+Other times, it is a specific and challenging question creating an uncomfortable and negative classroom environment.
 In many ways, it is the desire to shine the spotlight and focus on themselves and their expertise rather than expected content.
 Whatever, the cause or reasons, the disruption occurs all too frequently within formal learning events.

 * Mirroring!
 Restating the disruptive question or comment.